makeworld-the-better-one/fmrl/spec.md

 This server MUST follow the rules in [§Headers](#headers) for this API as well, seeing as it's GET.
 That means the last updated time of the entire follower list as whole must be tracked.

+This request path MUST implement CORS, as defined in [§CORS](#cross-origin-resource-sharing-cors), because it is a GET request.

 #### Set Following

 This is a PATCH request that adds or removes accounts the user follows from the list.
 The URL is the same as [§Get Following](#get-following).